BastienFoucher/Grenat.Functional.DDD/README.md

 An entity with 6 fields requires a constructor with 6 parameters which is a lot.
 Moreover, some parameters could not be known depending on the call context.
 This would require creating several constructors or creating optional parameters.

-To avoid multiplying the constructors, we can take inspiration from the builder pattern.
+To avoid multiplying the constructors, we can take inspiration from the builder pattern:

 ```C#
 var cartItem = new CartItemBuilder()